qualabs/morpheus/Readme.md

 Morhpeus is an NGINX module that processes MPDs.
 It runs validation checks and can change MPD elements as part of packaging processing done by NGINX serving as a content origin.

 The goal of Morpheus is to adjust MPDs on the fly to conform to the DASH specification, correct errors, and test experimental features.
-Once built and installed, Morpheus runs on every file ending in suffix ``mpd'' (\*.mpd) that is uploaded to the NGINX server using HTTP POST or PUT by the media presentation author.
+Once built and installed, Morpheus runs on every file ending in suffix "mpd" (\*.mpd) that is uploaded to the NGINX server using HTTP POST or PUT by the media presentation author.

 ### Building